ThomasRanvier/cli_minesweeper/README.md

 # CLI minesweeper

-This project is about developing a minesweeper played with a command line interface.
+This project is about developing a minesweeper played with a command line interface, and then developing a bot to solve it automatically.

 Usage:
-> python3 minesweeper.py [-h] [-s SIZE] [-b BOMBS]
+> python3 minesweeper.py [-h] [-s SIZE] [-b BOMBS] [-a]

 optional arguments | decription
 --- | ---